Common Skin Lesions & Removal Options

 Treatments for Skin Lesions and Moles at Shine MD

-Moles and other skin lesions can be diagnosed and removed by our physicians at Shine Md.
+Moles and other skin lesions can be diagnosed and removed by our physicians at Shine MD.
 If any concerning features are present, your skin lesion removal and biopsy will be covered by the Medical Services Plan of British Columbia.
 More information is available on our MSP Referral page.
 Moles that are removed purely for cosmetic reasons are not a covered benefit by the Medical Services Plan.

 Discover Our